 Everyone knows that an architect is a person who plans, designs, and oversees the construction of buildings.
 But many people are unaware of the exact services rendered by an Architect and what to expect.
-For example will he make changes to the design if you do not like it?
+For example, why should an architect be involved in your project?
 How many times can he be expected to visit the site?
-How do you know if he is qualified to practise?
-What are his professional fees and scale of charges?
-What is the schedule of payments? etc. An Architect describes the job of an Architect…….
+How do you know if he is qualified to practise and whether he is registered with the Council of Architecture?
+What are his professional fees and scale of charges? etc. Here, an Architect describes the job of an Architect…….